Justin Turner Player Props: Red Sox vs. Rays

-After going 1-for-2 in his last game, Justin Turner and the Boston Red Sox take on the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 6:40 PM ET on Wednesday.
+On Thursday, Justin Turner (coming off going 2-for-4 with a double and an RBI) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Jeffrey Springs.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Rays.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Rays.

 Justin Turner Game Info & Props vs. the Rays